ariana-horvath/Polynomial_Calculator/README.md

-Main objective

-Design and implement a polynomial calculator with a dedicated graphical interface through which the user can insert polynomials, select the mathematical operation (i.e. addition, subtraction, multiplication, division, derivative, integration) to be performed and view the result.
+The main objective of this project is to design and implement a polynomial calculator with a dedicated graphical interface through which the user can insert polynomials, select the mathematical operation (i.e. addition, subtraction, multiplication, division, derivative, integration) to be performed and view the result.
 Consider the polynomials of one variable and integer coefficients.